POW/MIA flag: Protocol

 When displayed from a single flagpole, the POW/MIA flag should fly directly below, and be no larger than, the U.S. flag.
 For federal agencies under a chain of command the U.S. Flag Code has a complete order of precedence that mirrors Army Regulations 840-10, paragraph 2-2c.
 If on separate poles, the U.S. flag should always be placed to the right of other flags (the viewer's left; the flag's own right).
 On the six national observances for which Congress has ordered display of the flag, it is generally flown immediately below or adjacent to the U.S. flag as second in order of precedence.
 In the U.S. Armed Forces; the dining halls, mess halls, and chow halls display a single table and chair in a corner draped with the flag as a symbol for the missing, thus reserving a chair in hopes of their return.
 POW/MIA Flag is also present at Veterans' organizations local chapters, state and national conventions.

-The National POW/MIA Flag Act ensure that the POW/MIA Flag is displayed whenever the U.S. flag is displayed, Those locations include the U.S. Capitol, the White House, the World War II Memorial, the Korean War Veterans Memorial, the Vietnam Veterans Memorial, every national cemetery, the buildings containing the official offices of the Secretaries of State, Defense, and Veterans Affairs, the office of the Director of the Selective Service System, each major military installation (as designated by the Secretary of Defense), Each Department of Veterans Affairs medical center, clinics and Veterans Benefits Administration offices.
-Each United States Postal Service post office..
+The National POW/MIA Flag Act ensures that the POW/MIA Flag is displayed whenever the U.S. flag is displayed at certain locations.
+Those locations include the U.S. Capitol, the White House, the World War II Memorial, the Korean War Veterans Memorial, the Vietnam Veterans Memorial, every national cemetery, the buildings containing the official offices of the Secretaries of State, Defense, and Veterans Affairs, the office of the Director of the Selective Service System, each major military installation (as designated by the Secretary of Defense), each Department of Veterans Affairs medical center, clinics and Veterans Benefits Administration offices and each United States Postal Service post office.